Supercorrelated decay in a quasiperiodic nonlinear waveguide: From Markovian to non-Markovian transitions: Experimental realization with circuit-QED

 \section{Experimental realization with circuit-QED}

-To implement the Hamiltonian shown in Eq.~\eqref{H_total}, we map the physical quantities in the Hamiltonian to the components of a superconducting circuit~\cite{Koch2007,Krantz2019,Carusotto2020,Dalmonte2015,Deng2016,Fedorov2021,Kim2021,Ma2019,Mansikkam2022,Orell2019,Roushan2017,Wilkinson2020,Xiang2023,Yanay2020,Ye2019}, thereby constructing an experimentally realizable quantum circuit model, as depicted Fig.~\ref{fig10m}.
-First, in a one-dimensional waveguide, the photon frequency \(\omega_c\) in the Hamiltonian can be controlled by adjusting the LC circuit (the dark blue rectangle in Fig.~\ref{fig10m}), where the capacitance and inductance are characterized by the capacitance \(C_r\) and inductance \(L_r\), as shown in Fig.~\ref{fig11m}(a).
-The oscillation frequency is given by~\cite{Koch2007,Krantz2019}:
+To implement the Hamiltonian shown in Eq.~\eqref{H_total}, we map its physical parameters onto components of a superconducting circuit~\cite{Koch2007,Orell2019,Krantz2019,Blais2021,Carusotto2020,Dalmonte2015,Deng2016,Roushan2017,Ma2019,Ye2019,Wilkinson2020,Yanay2020,Fedorov2021,Kim2021,Mansikkam2022,Xiang2023}, thereby constructing an experimentally realizable quantum platform, as illustrated in Fig.~\ref{fig10m}.
+Each site in the one-dimensional waveguide is implemented using a transmon qubit, as shown in Fig.~\ref{fig11m}(a).
+The transmon qubit consists of two capacitor pads connected by a Josephson junction, forming an anharmonic oscillator.
+The Hamiltonian is written as ~\cite{Koch2007,Orell2019,Krantz2019,Blais2021}

-In the experiment, we set \(\omega_c = 2\pi \times 5\) GHz, a common design choice, and by precisely tuning \(L_r\) and \(C_r\), we can flexibly control the frequency.
-For lattice site coupling, we need to account for tunneling effects.
-By adjusting the capacitive coupling between adjacent lattice sites, we can set a fixed nearest-neighbor tunneling strength \(J\).
-We choose \(J = 2\pi \times 40\) MHz, which provides an effective support for the propagation of quantum states and ensures good experimental controllability.

-The nonlinear local potential \(U\) is realized using superconducting qubits (transmons) or superconducting quantum interference devices (SQUIDs), as illustrated in Fig.~\ref{fig11m}(b).
-Although numerous superconducting qubit designs exist, transmons (denoted by red crosses in Fig.~\ref{fig10m}) are employed as the nonlinear elements for quantum simulations.
-Each transmon acts as a nonlinear resonator: a Josephson junction provides a nonlinear inductance with Josephson energy \(E_J\), and a metal capacitor in parallel contributes a charging energy~\cite{Koch2007,Krantz2019},

-where \(e\) is the electron charge, and \(C_\Sigma = C_S + C_J\) represents the total capacitance, which includes the shunt capacitance \(C_S\) and the junction’s self-capacitance \(C_J\).
-Each lattice site hosts a single photon with frequency \(\epsilon = \omega_{01} \approx \sqrt{8 E_J E_C}\).
-Adding a second photon requires a different energy due to the transmon’s anharmonicity, giving \(U = \omega_{12} - \omega_{01} \approx -E_C\).
-Hence, \(U\) effectively represents the two-photon interaction at each lattice site.
-By employing tunable coupling—where two junctions form a SQUID—we regulate \(E_J\) via magnetic flux through the SQUID loop.
-This is achieved by applying current to a flux-bias line capacitively coupled to the transmon.
-We typically adjust \(U \sim 2\pi \times 200\)\,MHz, ensuring \(U \gg J\), in agreement with our theoretical model.

-To realize a one-dimensional quasiperiodic modulation of \(U\) in the superconducting circuit waveguide, we implement a position-dependent scheme for the SQUIDs.
-By accurately controlling the applied current through the flux-bias lines, the effective inductance and capacitance at each lattice site are varied, introducing a spatially dependent anharmonicity.
-This engineered modulation produces a quasiperiodic potential landscape, effectively tuning \(U\) across the lattice.
-Consequently, the resulting system aligns with the proposed theoretical model, enabling investigations of quasiperiodic effects on photon dynamics.